blucia0a/raphy/README.md

 * ~~Add edge list type to CSR~~ (not doing)
 * ~~Add random edge list generator~~
 * ~~Add file reading for edge list loading~~
-* Add file writing for CSR saving
+* serde support for CSR
-* Add file reading for CSR loading
+* serde support for EL
-* Add memory mapping for edge list & CSR loading and saving (depends on mmap?)
+* bit-vec support for frontier and visited in BFS
-* Propagation blocking for CSR construction
+* propagation blocking for CSR construction
-* Propagation blocking for arbitrary traversals
+* propagation blocking for arbitrary traversals
-* Performance comparisons vs. C implementation?
+* ~~benchmarks for performance comparisons (vs. C implementation)~~
-* Kick tires with more algo impls that use the traversal routines
+* kick tires with more algo impls that use the traversal routines